What is Java Programming Language?

 It doesn’t really matter which programming language we’re going to learn, we will always begin with the basics, and Java is no exception.
 Thankfully, the official Oracle (company behind Java) website has a great introduction to Java, explaining what it is and showing you the basics of how it works.

 You will also find that there a lot of resources for further learning, but most importantly – this page will help you get started with all the necessary tools and other stuff that’s required to begin learning Java.

-This is another great resource, and not only because it is being presented by one of the top universities in the world, you’re bound to learn quality stuff from taking this tiny course.
+This is another great resource, and not only because it is being presented by one of the top universities in the world, but you’re also bound to learn quality stuff from taking this tiny course.
 It will force you to read a ton of stuff, all of which is essential to the process of learning Java.

 It has also been acclaimed as one of the most beginner friendly resources for learning Java, no matter how technical it might seem at first.
-Its full of images, samples, preview code and documentation to get you going.
+It’s full of images, samples, preview code and documentation to get you going.

 Plus, its always nice to be able to load some code and test it, without having to worry about launching your IDE to do it.

 This is the only book on the list that is not free of charge, but due to the fact that it is resourceful and beginner friendly, I thought it would be a good idea to include it.
 It only costs $20, less than any decent t-shirt would cost.